borland1/T962ParametricProfilesDevelopFiles/README.md

 ## Development Approach

-1. Multiple branches in the forked github repo here https://github.com/borland1/T962ParametricProfilesDevelopFiles are anticipated.
-These branches will be to allow adding, and later subtracting, code features only associated with PlatformIO IDE (**maxgerhardt/T-962-improvements**) and the LPC-P2148 development board (pin re-mapping).
+1. Multiple branches in the forked github repo here https://github.com/borland1/T-962-improvements are anticipated.
+Multiple branches will allow adding, and later subtracting, code features only associated with PlatformIO IDE (**maxgerhardt/T-962-improvements**) and the LPC-P2148 development board (pin re-mapping).
 A “final branch” in this forked repo will allow for a clean Pull Request to the **UnifiedEngineering/T-962-improvements** repo.

 2. Develop code for conversion of program memory from profiles based on time/temperature dataset, to profile parameters using different C library structures.
 It may be more efficient to calculate the selected profile time/temperatures dataset and store in RAM memory, than to calculate upon selecting the “Select Profile” or “Run Profile” main menu options.